EdDataScienceEES/tutorial-Abigail-Louise/index.md

 xy <- data.frame(x_dat, y_dat)  # combine into data frame
 ```

-Here you can add some more text if you wish.

 ```r
 xy_fil <- xy %>%  # Create object with the contents of `xy`
 	filter(x_dat < 7.5)  # Keep rows where `x_dat` is less than 7.5
 ```

-And finally, plot the data:

 ```r
 ggplot(data = xy_fil, aes(x = x_dat, y = y_dat)) +  # Select the data to use